Banner

 Fabio Arena, Kore University of Enna, Italy

-Giulio Francesco Bianchi Piccinini, Aalborg University, Denmark
+Giulio Francesco Bianchi Piccinini, Department of the Build Environment, Aalborg University, Denmark

-Francesco Biral, University of Trento, Italy
+Francesco Biral, Department of Industrial Engineering of the University of Trento, University of Trento, Italy

 Vinny Cahill, Trinity College Dublin, Ireland